 How Much Will My Disability Benefits Be?

 There is not a set amount that each person will receive, and benefits can be higher or lower depending on certain variables that are connected to your occupation and the choices you made during your lifetime.
-Social Security disability (SSD, SSDI or DIB) benefits are determined by how much you have paid into the system and for how long.
-For example, Supplemental Security Income (SSI) allows for the maximum of $773.00 payable per month in 2016, but that amount could be reduced because of additional income or assets in your household.
+Social Security Disability (SSD, SSDI, or DIB) benefits are determined by how much you have paid into the system and for how long.

 How Long Will It Take to Get Disability Benefits?